bufbuild/protobuf-es/README.md

 Protobuf-ES
 ===========

-A complete implementation of [protocol buffers](https://developers.google.com/protocol-buffers) in TypeScript, suitable for web browsers and Node.js.
+A complete implementation of [Protocol Buffers](https://developers.google.com/protocol-buffers) in TypeScript, suitable for web browsers and Node.js.

 For example, the following definition: